irccloud/irccloud-desktop/README.md

 On Linux, you also need the `icnsutils`, and `xz-utils` packages.

+On Fedora Linux, you can install all required packages with the following command `sudo dnf install gcc-c++ libicns-utils libxkbfile-devel libX11-devel rpm-build`

 ### Running

 Run `make dev` in the root of the repository to run the app quickly (without icons).